theotheu/stockquotes/README.md

 > Use alternatives with reference to authentic en authoritative websites.

-> Tip: gebruik http://dillinger.io/ om je README.md te bewerken.
+> Tip: use http://dillinger.io/ to edit README.md.